MicrosoftDocs/mixed-reality.pt-BR/mixed-reality-docs/scene-understanding-SDK.md

 if (firstFloor != null)
 {
-    // We found it again, we can now update the transforms of all objects we attatched to this floor transform }
+    // We found it again, we can now update the transforms of all objects we attached to this floor transform }
 ```